 If you would like to submit a paper for presentation at one of the forum events, please send a 200 word abstract and a short bio to email@example.com.
 If you do not have a paper ready, but know that you would be interested in presenting something to the forum, or if you would like some experience at chairing a discussion, please feel free to contact us at the above email address.

-The forum committee members for 2020-21 are: Eliza Goodpasture (email@example.com), Bryony Aitchison (firstname.lastname@example.org), Paul Kerr (email@example.com), Francesca Curtis (firstname.lastname@example.org), Katie Mahon (email@example.com), and Wen Yao (firstname.lastname@example.org).
+The forum committee members for 2020-21 are: Emma V Bryning (firstname.lastname@example.org), Ishita Krishna (email@example.com), Gregory Tiani (firstname.lastname@example.org), Sarah Lapacz (email@example.com), Flora Sagers (firstname.lastname@example.org), and Helena McBurney (email@example.com).

 2019-20 Pandemic, Crisis and Modern Studies Twitter conference event page, lecture tweets #cmodspan2020